sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/README.md

 ###Start your journey

-**Recipe 1** - Signup for a free [Marketing Cloud Developer Edition account](https://code.exacttarget.com/developer-edition/) and have a look around.
+**Recipe 1 - Setup an account** - Signup for a free [Marketing Cloud Developer Edition account](https://code.exacttarget.com/developer-edition/) and have a look around.
 When you confirm your email you will receive a **thank you for signing up and welcome email** that contains helpful links for getting started and finding information.

 ## More recipes coming soon ...